microsoft/pxt/tests/project-tools-test/README.md

    Copy the required code into the destination or publish it as an extension.
    A stale global Blockly registration is insufficient; source requirements are checked again after reload.
 The panel's warning does not itself disable Add.
+6. **Optional names.** Saving uses the automatic block name without prompting.
+  **Rename** opens a modal with that name selected; Enter or **Save** updates only the Backpack label.
+Cancel, Close and Escape preserve it and restore button focus.
+  Blank/control-character names are rejected and input is limited to 100 characters.
+  Errors keep the draft available for retry.
+Check guest persistence after reload and signed-in changes on another device; block data, preview and requirements must stay unchanged.
+No routine success message is shown.
-6. **Local or synced deletion.** Delete opens a modal asking whether to remove the item **in this browser** for guests or **on all devices** when signed in.
+7. **Local or synced deletion.** Delete opens a modal asking whether to remove the item **in this browser** for guests or **on all devices** when signed in.
   Cancel/Close/Escape preserves it and returns focus without closing the panel.
   During a pending/failed request, the entry remains; errors stay in the modal for